-Important in my process is the sorting, shuffling and rearranging of information.
-I begin my paintings from an aerial composition to help me escape the narrow vision that one viewpoint provides.
-This unexpected perspective of stepping away from eye level encounters, additional possibilities for consideration and contemplation are possible.
-It has been personally helpful to work on square canvases so that frequent commonplace messages received from electronics and other rectangular proportions, are altered and presented in a fresh perspective.
+I begin my paintings from a "birds-eye" composition to escape the narrow vision that an initial glimpse provides.
+By stepping away from eye-level encounters, it is possible to observe and explore new concepts, and achieve innovation in every agenda and discipline.
+The format of a square canvas is utilized so that frequent commonplace messages received from electronics and other rectangular proportions, are altered and presented in a fresh perspective.